 A smart power strip deals with the problem of not in use electronics draining energy unnecessarily.
 With a power strip, you can configure them to shut off electricity to appliances when not in use.
 Alternatively, some models enable you to save electricity costs by setting timers to turn off the supply when you’re at work or asleep.

 For example, the Kasa Smart Plug (on amazon) pictured above connects to an app to monitor power usage while allowing individual configuration of each appliance.
 Minimizing use will help you save money in the long term.

 Whereas your modern washing machine and dryer may be marked energy-efficient, even energy efficient appliances still consume a lot of electricity with each use.

 Further, treat the warm wash as optional for when you really need it.
-Not heating water for every wash makes for one of those super easy ways to save energy.
+Not heating water every time you wash clothes makes for one of those super easy ways to save energy.
 With all the bells and whistles of modern washers and detergent designed for cold washes, you’ll quickly find you can have spotless clothes using cold water.

 You can also cut out dryer use to save energy by drying your clothes in the sun (if you live in a home that allows for it, that is).
 If you can’t avoid the dryer, use a lower setting, even if drying might take more time.

 If you use a dishwasher, ditch the heated drying cycle by drying with a napkin.
 You could also leave the dishwasher door open and allow for air drying to save money on the heat cycle.
 It's perfectly OK to let dishes air dry they'll be just as hygienic.

 If you're in the market for a new appliance, look for the more recent models that provide the best energy efficiency.
 For example, in the EU, look for A+++ energy efficient and in the US energy star rated fridges, washing machines, and other appliances.